commercelayer/commercelayer-docs-resources/adyen_gateways/object.md

 # The adyen gateway object

-An adyen gateway object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/adyen_gateways endpoint</b>.
+An adyen gateway object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/adyen_gateways` endpoint.

 ## Fields